 The college trustees originally intended for Clark to canvass South Carolina and Georgia, but some time between the fire in March and Clark’s departure in November 1802 the plan changed, and the minister chose to travel to Virginia instead.
 Clark’s decision was likely influenced by his traveling companion John P. Bryan, a Virginia native then serving as a justice of the Somerset County Court in New Jersey.
 The two men may have hoped they would receive a warmer welcome (and consequently more generous donations) in Virginia, where Bryan had friends, than in states where both would have been completely unknown.

 Their instincts proved correct.
-Between November 1802 and April 1803, Clark and Bryan traveled to southern Pennsylvania, Maryland, and Virginia, covering over 937 miles in approximately six months, with Clark spending 115 out of 159 days in Virginia.
+Between November 1802 and April 1803, Clark and Bryan traveled to southern Pennsylvania, Maryland, and Virginia, covering over 937 miles in approximately six months, with Clark spending 115 days in Virginia.
 In total, they raised nearly $4,000 for Nassau Hall—owing much of their success to the assistance of Princeton alumni and their connections in the region, many of whom counted themselves among Virginia’s planter elite.

 "The Business of College"